SSHcom/privx-kube/README.md

 As in any kubernetes cluster, a gateway or ingress is required to reach the application.
 PrivX uses [Bitnami Nginx Ingress Controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) as the ingress controller.

+**NOTE: Please keep [this](docs/ingress.md) information in mind if an Ingress Controller or a similar component other than the one mentioned above is used.**

 The purpose of the ingress controller is to setup ingress to the PrivX microservices in a dynamic way.